GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGISwitchInterval.rst

 shared GIL the switch interval is a process-global value and ``application-group=`` scoping of this directive is rejected; see :doc:`WSGIInterpreterOptions` for the full rules.

+This directive has no effect in a process where free-threading is active via :doc:`WSGIFreeThreading`.
+The switch interval governs how often the GIL is yielded; with no GIL there is nothing to yield. mod_wsgi logs a warning and skips the ``sys.setswitchinterval()`` call.